giubil/CupidMe/readme.md

 ## Acknowledgments

-Although CupidMe was written from scratch, you may find several similar projects on GitHub.
+Although CupidMe was written independently, you may find several similar projects on GitHub.
 If CupidMe suits you best, feel free to use or contribute.